GuyKawaii/Dolfin/README.md

 - select JDK version by opening a class-file and selecting a local version
 - mark src as src from the right-click menu on src
 - import Junit library done from test-folder

+## runing program
+- main entry is is mainController